exakat/exakat/docs/Configuration.rst

 Configuring analysis to be run
 ------------------------------

-Exakat builds a list of analysis to run, based on two directives : project_reports and projects_themes.
-Both are list of themes.
-Unknown themes are omitted.
+Exakat builds a list of analysis to run, based on two directives : `project_reports` and `projects_themes`.
+Both are list of rulesets.
+Unknown rulesets are omitted.

-project_reports makes sure you can extract those reports, while projects_themes allow you to build reports a la carte later, and avoid running the whole audit again.
+project_reports makes sure you can extract those reports, while `projects_themes` allow you to build reports a la carte later, and avoid running the whole audit again.

-Required themes
+Required rulesets
-###############
+#################
 First, analysis are very numerous, and it is very tedious to sort them by hand.
 Exakat only handles 'themes' which are groups of analysis.
-There are several list of themes available by default, and it is possible to customize those lists.
+There are several list of rulesets available by default, and it is possible to customize those lists.

-When using the projects_themes directive, you can configure which themes must be processed by exakat, each time a 'project' command is run.
-Those themes will always be run.
+When using the `projects_themes` directive, you can configure which rulesets must be processed by exakat, each time a 'project' command is run.
+Those rulesets will always be run.

-Report-needed themes
+Report-needed rulesets
-####################
+######################

 Reports are build based on results found during the auditing phase.
-Some reports, like 'Ambassador' or 'Drillinstructor' needs the results of specific themes.
+Some reports, like 'Ambassador' or 'Drillinstructor' needs the results of specific rulesets.
 Others, like 'Text' or 'Json' build reports at the last moment.

-As such, exakat uses the project_reports directive to collect the list of necessary themes, and add them to the projects_themes results.
+As such, exakat uses the project_reports directive to collect the list of necessary rulesets, and add them to the `projects_themes` results.

 Late reports
 ############

 It is possible de extract a report, even if the configuration has not been explicitly set for it.

 For example, it is possible to build the Owasp report after telling exakat to build a 'Ambassador' report, as Ambassador includes all the analysis needed for Owasp.
-On the other hand, the contrary is not true : one can't get the Ambassador report after running exakat for the Owasp report, as Owasp only covers the security themes, and Ambassador requires other themes.
+On the other hand, the contrary is not true : one can't get the Ambassador report after running exakat for the Owasp report, as Owasp only covers the security rulesets, and Ambassador requires other rulesets.

 Recommendations
 ###############

-* The 'Ambassador' report has all the classic themes, it's the best easy choice.
+* The 'Ambassador' report has all the classic rulesets, it's the most comprehensive choice.
-* To collect everything possible, use the theme 'All'.
-It's also the slowest theme to run.
+* To collect everything possible, use the ruleset 'All'.
+It's also the longest-running ruleset of all.
 * To get one report, simply configure project_report with that report.
-* You may configure several themes, like 'Security', 'Suggestions', 'CompatibilityPHP73', and later extract independant results with the 'Text' or 'Json' format.
+* You may configure several rulesets, like 'Security', 'Suggestions', 'CompatibilityPHP73', and later extract independant results with the 'Text' or 'Json' format.
 * If you just want one compulsory report and two optional reports (total of three), simply configure all of them with project_report.
 It's better to produce extra reports, than run again a whole audit to collect missing informations.
-* It is possible to configure customized themes, and use them in project_themes
+* It is possible to configure customized rulesets, and use them in project_rulesets
 * Excluding one analyzer is not supported.
-Use custom themes to build a new one instead.
+Use custom rulesets to build a new one instead.

 Example
 #######